Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Gravitational Lensing, PS, and Vacuum Optical Signatures

 where

 with the effective parameters

 The angular part $\tilde{r}^2/K^2$ in Eq.~\eqref{eq:BV_form} shows that the transformed metric possesses an \emph{angular surplus} (since $1/K^2 > 1$ for $\ell>0$), in contrast to the angular deficit arising in the Letelier cloud-of-strings or global monopole spacetimes studied in~\cite{Jusufi:2017mav,WOS:001561219400001Scalar}.
+It is instructive to trace the physical origin of this distinction.
+The BV global monopole metric introduces a solid-angle deficit $g_{\phi\phi} = (1-8\pi\eta^2)\,r^2$ that modifies the \emph{angular} part of the optical geometry, producing a \emph{positive} correction to the deflection angle.
+The Letelier cloud-of-strings background similarly enhances bending through a positive deficit term.
+By contrast, the KR modification acts on the \emph{radial} lapse through the rescaling $f_\infty = (1-\ell)^{-1} > 1$, which produces a \emph{negative} topological contribution $\pi(\sqrt{1-\ell} - 1) < 0$ that \emph{reduces} the total deflection angle below the Schwarzschild value.
+This sign difference constitutes a clean discriminant: a measured deflection deficit relative to GR predictions would favor the KR mechanism over monopole or string-cloud alternatives, while a deflection excess would disfavor it.
 The physical impact parameter in the rescaled frame is $\tilde{b}=Kb$, where $b$ is the coordinate distance of closest approach in the original frame.
-The rescaled function $\hat{h}$ has exactly the Reissner-Nordstr\"{o}m form, so all standard weak-field lensing results can be imported once the OIA boundary correction is included.
+The rescaled function $\hat{h}$ has exactly the RN form, so all standard weak-field lensing results can be imported once the OIA boundary correction is included.